 CE3.5: Cross-component prediction and separate chroma tree

 The enabling of luma-chroma separate tree (DualItree) is included for tests in this subtest.
+The following is an overview of tests that are defined in this subtest.
+Additional test descriptions are provided in the subsections below.